kdm9/rab/src/why.md

 Distributed version control systems are combinations of software and social practices originally designed to manage the development of software, enabling easy versioning, collaboration, and distribution of software.
 Version control software (these days mainly [`git`](https://git-scm.com/)) provides the tooling that enables a set of social conventions that together ensure that groups of people can effectively collaborate.
 Both these tools and ways of working apply equally to us as computational scientists, especailly when in teams with several scientists actively working on the comptuational aspects of a project.
 In this book I cover extensions to `git` including `git-annex` or `datalad` that allow git to manage not just code, but also data, allowing effective collaboration on analyses.

+# About the Author

+[Dr. K.D.
+Murray](kdmurray.id.au/) is a MSCA fellow in plant-pathogen evolutionary genomics  with Detlef Weigel at the MPI for Biology, Tübingen, Germany.
+You can read more about my science [here](kdmurray.id.au/science/).